antonyip/badger_community_subgraph/readme.md

 - bsc contracts
 - matic/polygon contracts
 - update entities: in subgraph.yaml
 - "seperate" the subgraph.yaml so that it would be easier to read that file.
+- UWE wants fees calculated
+- write something to maintain "Geysers in consts"
+- Figure out how to do testing on limited datasets as a full graph upload will take 12+ hours